cloudogu/k8s-ecosystem/docs/operations/configuring_main_and_worker_nodes_en.md

 Accepted Values:   Valid IPv4 Address (xxx.xxx.xxx.xxx)
 ```
 ### docker-registry-configuration
-This section describes the possible configuration options for the `docker-registry-configuration` in detail:
+This section describes the possible configuration options for the `docker-registry-configuration`:

 The configuration maps the options for the `registries.yaml` for k3s from Rancher.
 These can be found [here](https://docs.k3s.io/installation/private-registry).